 - Range – Grows well from Queensland, through New South Wales to Victoria.

 The smaller growing Port Jackson Fig is a dense shade tree growing to 15m.
-Both are slow growing, but are magnificent specimens when mature.
+Again, slow growing, but a magnificent specimens when mature.